-In Sweden, Norway and Finland, the Company's most important markets, an increasing population, urbanisation, low real interest rates, a shortage of residential properties in growth regions have led to rising house prices; and strong increases in disposable household income in certain demographic groups, have led to continued strong growth in demand for household- and other loans, especially in the residential mortgage market.
+In Sweden, Norway and Finland, an increasing population, urbanisation, historically low real interest rates and a shortage of residential properties in growth regions, have led to rising house prices, and strong increases in disposable household income in certain demographic groups have led to continued strong growth in demand for household- and other loans, especially in the residential mortgage market.
 However, specific geographic regions will from time to time experience weaker regional economic conditions and housing markets than other regions.